pmarks-net/ipvfoo/README.md

 > There was an error during the temporary add-on installation.
 > background.service_worker is currently disabled.
 Add background.scripts.

-Chrome shows these errors when running the Firefox version:
+Chrome shows this error when running the Firefox version:

 > 'background.scripts' requires manifest version of 2 or lower.
 > 'page_action' requires manifest version of 2 or lower.